 Years ago, my family was considered a low-income family.
 Things like gym memberships and extracurricular sports felt out of reach for us when we were struggling just to put food on the table.

 However, I was determined to make it work.
-So with a little research and creativity, I made it possible for our family to add more physical activity into our life.
+So with a little research and creativity, as well as an Amazon investment UK I lucked out with, I made it possible for our family to add more physical activity into our life.
 Here’s how.

 Research local programs with subsidies